decretist/Dissertation/Chapter4/chapter4.markdown

 attributed comparison corpus, without concern for differences in size (word count) between the samples.
-To refer back to the example presented in the previous section as part of the two-dimensional visualization demonstration, we did **not** use the **overall** mean frequency of *in* across the three samples Gratian1, dePen, and Gratian2, (2,113 occurrences out of 81,049 words or 26.0706 per 1,000), but rather the mean of the normalized frequencies of *in* for each of the samples (the mean of 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000). **(mean of means)**
+To refer back to the example presented in the previous section as part of the two-dimensional visualization demonstration, we did not use the overall mean frequency of *in* across the three samples Gratian1, dePen, and Gratian2, (2,113 occurrences out of 81,049 words or 26.0706 per 1,000), but rather the mean of the normalized frequencies of *in* for each of the samples (the mean of 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000).

-After calculating the mean of means and sample standard deviation for each of the features (MFWs), Burrows then converted the normalized (percentage) frequencies of occurrence for each feature in each sample in the comparison corpus to z-scores by subtracting the mean of means from the frequency and dividing the positive or negative difference by the standard deviation for the feature.
+After calculating the mean of normalized frequencies and sample standard deviation for each of the features (MFWs), Burrows then converted the normalized (percentage) frequencies of occurrence for each feature in each sample in the comparison corpus to z-scores by subtracting the mean of the normalized frequencies from the frequency and dividing the positive or negative difference by the standard deviation for the feature.
 At this point, Burrows turned his attention to the unattributed text, tabulating all occurrences of the 30 MFWs for which data had been collected from the comparison texts, then normalizing the word counts by converting them to percentage frequencies of occurrence.
-Burrows then converted the normalized frequencies for each feature in the unattributed test sample to z-scores based on the values for the mean of means and sample standard deviation derived from the feature frequencies in the attributed comparison corpus samples.
+Burrows then converted the normalized frequencies for each feature in the unattributed test sample to z-scores based on the values for the mean of normalized frequencies and sample standard deviation derived from the feature frequencies in the attributed comparison corpus samples.

 With these preliminaries out of the way, Burrows then calculated the value of the Delta by taking the average (arithmetic mean) of the